 In this article, we explored the two primary orchestrators of the container world, Kubernetes and Docker Swarm.
 Docker Swarm is a lightweight, easy-to-use orchestration tool with limited offerings compared to Kubernetes.
 In contrast, Kubernetes is complex but powerful and provides self-healing, auto-scaling capabilities out of the box.
 K3s, a lightweight form of Kubernetes certified by CNCF, can be the right choice if you want the benefits of Kubernetes without all of the learning overhead.

 Which orchestration tool is best for you depends on your business needs.
 Consider your team’s objectives and experience carefully before making a choice.
 No matter which platform you choose, you will be well-positioned to scale and manage your containerized applications.
-Sign up for a free CircleCI plan to start exploring container orchestration for your projects.
+Sign up for a free CircleCI plan to start exploring the benefits of automation and container orchestration for your projects.